thomasalmeida/dotfiles/README.md

 5. **Custom Configurations**: Symbolic links are created for custom settings for various applications and utilities from a `dotfiles` directory.

-6. **General System Enhancements**: Additional tweaks to refine the system for immediate use.
+6. **General System Enhancements**: Additional tweaks to refine the system for immediate use, including enabling and starting the `NetworkManager` service for improved network management.

 7. **Git configuration**: Asks for your Git name and email, and then configures Git with this information.